HAEdwin/homeassistant_entity_receiver/README.md

 # Entity Receiver

-A Home Assistant custom component that receives entity state broadcasts from other Home Assistant instances via UDP.
+A Home Assistant custom integration that receives entity state broadcasts from other Home Assistant instances via UDP.
+Works together with my other custom integration for Home Assistant called Entity Broadcaster

 ## Features